Skip to Content

-Not surprisingly, patients who undergo amputation have lower local-recurrence rates than patients who undergo limb-salvage procedures.
-There is no difference in OS between patients initially treated by amputation and those treated with a limb-sparing procedure.
-Patients with tumors of the femur have a higher local recurrence rate than patients with primary tumors of the tibia/fibula.
-Rotationplasty and other limb salvage procedures have been evaluated for both their functional outcome and their effect on survival.
-While limb-sparing resection is the current practice for local control at most pediatric institutions, there are few data to indicate that limb-salvage of the lower limb is substantially superior to amputation with regard to patient quality of life.
+Not surprisingly, patients who undergo amputation have lower local recurrence rates than do patients who undergo limb-salvage procedures.
+There is no difference in OS between patients initially treated with amputation and those treated with a limb-sparing procedure.
+Patients with tumors of the femur have a higher local recurrence rate than do patients with primary tumors of the tibia/fibula.
+Rotationplasty and other limb-salvage procedures have been evaluated for both their functional outcome and their effect on survival.
+While limb-sparing resection is the current practice for local control at most pediatric institutions, there are few data to indicate that salvage of the lower limb is substantially superior to amputation with regard to patient quality of life.

 Osteosarcoma of the Head and Neck